pointOfive/Home/Analysis/README.md

 synergistic integration of regularization and uncertainty quantification in the context of multiplicative association identificaiton in classification settings.
-Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#regularized_confidence_intervals) to explore the live interactable version of this plot.
+Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#regularized_confidence_intervals) to explore the live interactable version of the plot.

 <p align="center">
 <a href="http://ec2-54-90-249-36.compute-1.amazonaws.com/#regularized_confidence_intervals"><img src="images/regularize.jpeg"/></a>
 </p>

-### The "Black-Box" Paradigm
+### The "Black-Box" Myth

-Machine Learning is no more "black box" than a Linear Model

-As noted above, the benefit of `Linear Model` frameworks is the uncertainty characterizations they provide.
-On the contrary, the frequent charge that a benefit of `Linear Model` frameworks over modern machine learning predictive methodologies is that the latter only provides black box tools lacking interpretation capabilities is patently incorrect.
+A frequent charge leveled against modern machine learning predictive methodologies is that they are not interpretable the way a `Linear Model` frameworks is.
+This is patently incorrect for the following two reasons:

-- the commendable *"hold all but one feature constant"* standard `Linear Model` interpretaion is available in all contexts as a so-called *Partial Dependency Plot*
+- the venerable *"hold all but one feature constant"* standard `Linear Model` interpretaion is available in all contexts as a so-called *Partial Dependency Plot*
 - examinations of the presence of specific interactions requires their explicit construction, and can be carried out on the basis of *Feature Importance Diagnostics* -- not only via hypothesis testing

 The following example demonstrates partial dependency plots and feature importance diagnostics.
 Please visit [this AWS server](www.google.com) to explore the live interactable version of this plot.

+In fact Machine Learning is no more "black box" than a `Linear Model`

+As noted above, the benefit of `Linear Model` frameworks is the uncertainty characterizations they provide.

 ### Model Based Decision Making